noahbazer/noahbazer/README.md

 [Aelar Fourcrest Card](https://www.fourcrest.xyz) is my attempt at taking a widely-used static landing page creator (Carrd, typically used for custom character information) and providing more personal, fully customizable, and cheaper alternatives.
 I believe that everyone should be able to express themselves and their works without needing a tacky subscription for basic features.
 It's a work in progress, but it's already being used by a few people and has been well-received.

 [My Portfolio](https://noahbazer.dev) is my personal portfolio, where I showcase my skills and projects.
-I built it from scratch using React and Tailwind CSS, and it's been a great way to show off my work to potential clients and employers.
+I built it from scratch using only vanilla languages, and it's been a great way to show off my work to potential clients and employers, as well as develop a firmer understanding of base technologies without all of the bells and whistles.